TNG/if-webpage-plugins/README.md

 - Webpage Impact
 - Green Hosting Check
-- Timer

 The Webpage Impact plugin can measure the page weight of a webpage.
 It can also estimate the `dataReloadRatio` needed for the [Sustainable Webdesign Model](https://sustainablewebdesign.org/calculating-digital-emissions/) provided by the co2js plugin.

 The Green Hosting Check plugin can check if a website is hosted green by querying the [database of the Green Web Foundation](https://www.thegreenwebfoundation.org/tools/green-web-dataset/).

-The Timer plugin is more generic.
-It can provide an accurate timestamp and duration for a measurement.

 For further info on the plugins, see their README files.